 Finding the best buffer to polish a boat with will be more than finding a quality buffer.
-Cars are not boats and boats are not cars, but while most people realize boats are different than cars, they think that they are close enough to follow the same lines of logic as they would in choosing a quality car buffer.
+Cars are not boats and boats are not cars.
+While most people realize boats are different than cars, they think that they are close enough to follow the same lines of logic as they would in choosing a quality car buffer.

 Gel Coat is Not Car Paint:

-While this is an obvious to most, the fact remains that despite the fact that you are probably a boat owner, my experience has shown that very few people understand the nature of the beast when it comes to gel coat or fiberglass; even most boat owners understand gel coat.
+While this is an obvious to most, the fact remains that despite the fact that you are probably a boat owner, my experience has shown that very few people understand the nature of the beast when it comes to gel coat or fiberglass.
 Let's lay out some facts regarding gel coat: